 Why Is Tarifa One of the Best Day Trips from La Linea?

 Tarifa's old town is compact and full of character.
 Narrow streets, surf shops, Moroccan-influenced cafes, and a relaxed energy that feels more like a small island than mainland Spain.
-Grab lunch at one of the chiringuitos on the beach for around €10 to €15 per person.
+Grab lunch at one of the beach restaurants for a genuinely reasonable price.

 Getting there: Comes SA runs direct buses from La Linea to Tarifa.
-The journey takes about 45 minutes and costs around €4 to €6 one way.
-Buses run several times daily.
-If you are driving, it is a straight shot down the A-7 and then the N-340.
+The journey takes about 45 minutes with several departures daily.
+If you are driving, take the A-7 south and then the N-340.

 Tarifa is criminally underrated as a day trip.
-Most tourists heading to La Linea never even consider it, which means the beaches stay uncrowded even in summer.
+Most tourists heading to La Linea never consider it, which means the beaches stay uncrowded even in summer.

 Is Estepona Worth Visiting from La Linea?

-Getting there: Direct buses from La Linea to Estepona run regularly on the Avanza/Portillo line.
-The trip takes around 40 minutes and costs about €5 one way.
-By car, take the AP-7 toll road for the fastest route.
+Getting there: Direct buses from La Linea to Estepona run regularly throughout the day.
+The trip takes around 40 minutes.
+By car, the AP-7 toll road is the fastest route.

 Can You Visit Ronda as a Day Trip from La Linea?

-Ronda is a proper full-day trip.
-The town has enough to fill 6 to 8 hours easily.
-Start at the bridge, walk through the old Moorish quarter, visit the Plaza de Toros (one of the oldest bullrings in Spain, entry around €8), and finish with tapas in the old town.
+Ronda is a proper full-day trip with enough to fill 6 to 8 hours easily.
+Start at the bridge, walk through the old Moorish quarter, and finish with tapas in the old town.
+The drive itself is part of the experience: the road winds through the mountains of the Serrania de Ronda and the scenery is genuinely stunning.

-The drive itself is part of the experience.
-The road winds through the Serrania de Ronda mountains, and the scenery is stunning.
 If you are not driving, bus services run from La Linea to Ronda, though the journey can take up to 2.5 hours with stops.

-Cost tip: Ronda is cheaper than the coast.
-A full lunch with drinks rarely exceeds €15 per person in the old town restaurants.
+Cost tip: Ronda is noticeably cheaper than the coast.
+A full lunch with drinks in the old-town restaurants comes in well below what you would pay at a comparable restaurant in Marbella.

 What About Marbella and the Costa del Sol?

-A day in Marbella tends to be more expensive than other trips on this list.
-Beach clubs charge premium prices, and restaurants near the marina are tourist-priced.
-Stick to the old town for better value.
-Tapas around Plaza de los Naranjos run about €8 to €12 per dish.
+A day in Marbella tends to be more expensive than the other trips here.
+Beach clubs charge premium prices, and marina-side restaurants are firmly tourist-priced.
+Stick to the old town for better value, where proper tapas come at sensible prices.

-Getting there: Regular buses from La Linea to Marbella cost around €7 to €9 one way.
+Getting there: Regular buses from La Linea to Marbella run throughout the day.
 The journey takes about an hour.
 By car, the AP-7 gets you there quickly but has toll sections.

 Is Algeciras Worth a Quick Visit?

 Algeciras is also where you catch ferries to Morocco.
-If a day trip to Tangier appeals to you, the fast ferry takes about 1 hour and costs around €35 to €50 return.
-Book through FRS or Balearia.
+If a day trip to Tangier appeals to you, the fast ferry takes about 1 hour each way.
+Book directly through FRS or Balearia for the most reliable crossing times and current fares.
+You can do Tangier as a full day trip if you catch an early ferry.

 How Should You Plan Your Day Trips from La Linea?

-| Day | Destination | Travel Time | Budget (per person) |
+| Day | Destination | Travel Time | Best For |

 |---|---|---|---|

-| Day 1 | Gibraltar (walking distance) | 10 min walk | €20 to €40 |
+| Day 1 | Gibraltar (walking distance) | 10 min walk | The Rock, history, duty-free |

-| Day 2 | Tarifa | 45 min | €25 to €35 |
+| Day 2 | Tarifa | 45 min | Atlantic beaches, kitesurfing |

-| Day 3 | Estepona | 40 min | €20 to €30 |
+| Day 3 | Estepona | 40 min | Ruta de los Murales, old town |

-| Day 4 | Ronda | 1.5 hrs | €25 to €40 |
+| Day 4 | Ronda | 1.5 hrs | Puente Nuevo gorge, mountains |

-| Day 5 | Marbella | 1 hr | €30 to €60 |
+| Day 5 | Marbella | 1 hr | Marina, glamour, old town |

 All of these work as standalone trips.
 You do not need to follow this order, but mixing coast and mountains keeps things interesting.